freudiandrip/gilmores/README.md

 Completed project can be found [here]("nguyenkim.ca/data-viz/gg/gilmores")

 ## 1. Project Motivations
-This project was an excuse to apply some D3 using a dataset with nice sample size in the hundreds.
-Though book data isn't as accessible as previously (:headstone: Goodreads), it's still readily available and relatively easy to obtain if you're willing to poke around.
+This project was an excuse to apply D3 using a dataset with nice sample size in the hundreds.
+Though book data isn't as accessible as previously (:headstone: Goodreads), it's still relatively easy to obtain.

 Technical aspects aside, the subject matter is interesting to me (books), and I thought it would be stylistically fun to apply it to Gilmore Girls, a show about books.